-Schedule changes during period 1 are free and do not require adviser signatures.
+Schedule changes during period 1 are free and do not require advisor signatures.
 Instructor or departmental approval may be required for adds or section changes for some courses during period 1.
 Course drops during this period do not count toward a student's ISU course drop limit, and will not appear on a student's permanent record.
-Schedule changes during period 1 may be processed through the AccessPlus registration system or by submission of a schedule change form by the adviser or college student services office to the Registrar's Student Scheduling Office, firstname.lastname@example.org.
+Schedule changes during period 1 may be processed through the AccessPlus registration system or by submission of a digital Schedule Change form.

 Drops and other schedule changes that are judged to be beyond the student's control may be processed as administrative actions if approved by the college dean.
 Administrative drops do not count toward a student's ISU drop limit and do not appear as an X on the permanent record.
 The effective date of an administrative action is the date it is approved by the college dean or authorized representative.